wp-plugins/path-access/readme.txt

 To use Path Access look under the "Settings" menu.

 Your theme must have a 404.php file.
-However, if you want a more custom page you can create a file called access.php and users will be directed to that template instead, this template will set you HTTP Response to 403.
+However, if you want a more custom page you can create a file called access.php and add it to your theme.
+Users will be directed to that template instead, the aceess.php template will set your HTTP Response to 403.

 In the User Interface, to restrict access to a page or child pages you must: